TJBChris/FreHDDisk/README.md

  - When you run FREHD/CMD from LDOS, and then choose to boot to Model III LDOS from the FreHD boot menu, the machine will beign to boot LDOS from FreHD and crash (either freeze or reboot) on a Model 4.
 I'm not sure why this is, or whether it will happen on other systems.
  - I used the blank LDOS 5.3.1 disk image in **trs80gp** as the basis of the Model III/4/4P disk images.
  - I used a TRSDOS 2.3 blank disk in **trs80gp** as the basis of the Model I image.
- - Model I will not clear the screen before booting like newer models do.
-Therefore, you'll see the boot messages/errors surrounded by '@' symbols.
-This is not an error with the disk, and it works just fine.

 ### FreHD
 You must set your FreHD up as though you were going to be booting from a system with a modified ROM.
 This means **frehd.rom** must be present in the root of the SD card (for physical FreHD) or network share (TRS-IO).
 In addition, the bootable disk images for your various operating systems (LDOS, CP/M, LS-DOS, etc.) must be present and acceptable to frehd.rom.